 Industry and Construction

-No specific user satisfaction survey to the EAPS has been carried out although the User Satisfaction Survey indicates the degree of satisfaction of users of labour market statistics.
+No specific user satisfaction survey has been conducted for the Spanish LFS although the National User Satisfaction Survey indicates the degree of satisfaction among users of labour market statistics.
+Requests of EAPS data are almost always fulfilled in a timely manner, provided that the sample size allows for the breakdowns requested.

 Retail Trade and Services

 The general rate achieved by the services sector in 2019 satisfaction survey was 3.80 out of 5.
-The national user surveys' results is available in the following link.

 Retail Trade